skostousov/Interior-Ocean-Properties-Inference/README.md

 2. ~~Create test script + visualization of results~~

 #### Log:
-- implemented train-test split, although model fails to converge even remotely for the 1993 dataset (2021 is fine)!!!!
+- implemented train-test split (including unique test subset class), although model fails to converge even remotely for the 1993 dataset (2021 is fine)!!!!
 - MSE Loss is almost zero but mixed layer depth estimation is pretty dismal.
 MSE might be an unsuitable loss function.
+As well, the unnormalizer is currently non-functional.